MattKevan/uxlift/_tools/maze.md

 ---
 title: Maze
-intro:  A user testing platform that turns your prototype into actionable insights from real users.
+description:  A user testing platform that turns your prototype into actionable insights from real users.
 link: http://www.maze.design
 category:
 - User research